 Before I use one of our cores, I meet with them to talk about what I have in mind.
 I show them my game plan for the data or output I'm looking for.
 All of the BRCF managers have always been very good in helping me.

-Some cores, for instance the Microscopy and Image Analysis Laboratory, require instrument training before you can use the equipment.
+Some cores, for instance Microscopy, require instrument training before you can use the equipment.
 This can vary from in-person to online, depending on the core.

 MiCores is the lab management system (LMS) used by the Medical School Office of Research to manage services, orders, and billing for its Biomedical Research Core Facilities (BRCF).
 If you wish to use a BRCF Core, you'll first need to set up a MiCores account.
 To do that, you'll need to be affiliated with a lab or PI, and have a shortcode.

 The Clinical Trials Support Office has developed helpful Work Guides that break the clinical trial process workflow into more consumable, detailed segments.
-Additionally, OnCore Tip Sheets are a great resource for study team members who are working on a daily basis in OnCore, our clinical trial management system.
+The Work Guides site also includes many helpful tips for study team members who are working on a daily basis in OnCore, our clinical trial management system.

 MICHR workshops and training sessions are offered throughout the year for clinical trial team members.
 There's the IMPACT Workshop Series for study team members who are at an intermediate level, and they often host classes on data management.